Acellera/acegen-open/tutorials/understanding_the_token_environment.md

 ---

-## What are the exact expected inputs and outputs of the SMILES environment?
+## What are the exact expected inputs and outputs of the token environment?

-We can better understand the expected inputs and outputs of the SMILES environment by running the following code snippets, which will print the full action, observation, done, and reward specs.
+We can better understand the expected inputs and outputs of the token environment by running the following code snippets, which will print the full action, observation, done, and reward specs.

 ```python